Should I Exercise When Sick?

 When healthy, our bodies are designed to cope with the stress of a tough workout, they respond to it and this is what makes us fitter and stronger.
 When we are sick our immune system has taken a beating and will not cope well with the stress of your regular workout.
 This is where you need to learn to take it easy, this doesn't mean you have to laze around like a couch potato all day.
 Simply go for a walk or a bike ride, getting some fresh air will be good for you!

-Here are my top foods to eat when you are sick:
+Best foods to eat when you are sick

 - DIY Popsicles: Make these with 100% fresh juice, freeze them and voila!
 They will help to soothe a sore throat and give you some hydration